 - Zoom in or out to get a new view of campus.

-The Sustainable Development Goals through the United Nations are a product of international collaboration to define global sustainability targets.
+The United Nations Sustainable Development Goals are a product of international collaboration to define global sustainability targets.
 Recognizing the ways in which human rights and climate action are intertwined, the Goals follow a multi-perspective approach that defines sustainability through social, environmental, and economic perspectives.
 Read more on the UN SDG website.

 |Layer||UN Sustainable Development Goals|